Return to Rescue Animals

 She was kept in a 4x2x2ft vivarium with overhead heat and UVB.
 She was fed salad daily and hoppers throughout the week but seemed to have gone off her food.
 She was also given Reptoboost water every other day as her keepers didn’t see her drinking very much.

 Nala was a little overweight upon her arrival so was put on a diet.
-Half of her tail also appeared necrotic so she was booked into the vets to have the affected area amputated.
-She is docile to handle and we’re hopeful she’ll be suitable for rehoming following her surgery.
+Half of her tail also appeared necrotic so she was booked into the vets, however her tail has since been improving.
+The vet is hopeful she just had lots of stuck shed!

 An inquisitive girl in need of some TLC!